 10. Slow websites

 We can’t specify enough the importance of speed when considering the overall user experience.
-Having a cool website with insane and gripping, over-the-top features can take a toll on the loading speed.
+Having a cool website with insane, gripping, and over-the-top features can take a toll on the loading speed.

-That figure can be considered off-putting since almost 50% of page visitors, a study says, will close a tab altogether should a page not fully load after three seconds.
 This act potentially translates into a bounce rate that dismisses your chances of ranking well.

 11. Over-prioritizing ranking